questiegit/dsp/01a-install.md

 Did you install Python 2 or 3?
 Why?

 >> Python 3.6.
-Azure Notebooks come with it as default.
+Azure Notebooks comes with it as default.

 ### Q2.
 Which Python Version Installed